 Who Uses an Emergency Notification App?

-Emergency notification apps are used by both administrators, those who are sending alerts to employees during a critical event, and users, the employees that are receiving those alerts.
+Emergency notification apps are used by both administrators, those who are sending alert notifications to employees during a critical event, and users, the recipients of those alerts.
 Modern emergency notification apps like AlertMedia’s allow for two-way communication between administrators and users while providing location-based data during an emerging threat.